Investipal/investipal-website/src/content/blog/what-is-explainable-ai-in-portfolio-management-and-why-it-matters-for-financial-advisors.md

 ---
 title: What Is Explainable AI in Portfolio Management and Why It Matters for Financial Advisors
 excerpt:
+metaDescription: "AI-powered explainable ai in portfolio management for advisors.
+Practical implementation guide with real examples."
 author: Investipal Team
 publishedDate: "2025-06-13T13:50:37.000Z"
 category: General